caiiiycuk/js-dos/README.md

 NODE_ENV=production yarn run gulp
 ```

-Also you can build js and css separately:
+Also, you can build js and css separately:

 ```
 yarn run gulp js